pascallaliberte/sharpen.page/_i18n/en/_posts/2019-03-01-two-ebooks-purchased-together.md

 What were these books competing with anyway?

 "Do you read a lot of eBooks?"
 He told me that he collects all these books samples, but he doesn't read most of them.
-That's because he's got so many interests, so many ideas about his work, and so many topics on he's interested in as a father.
+That's because he's got so many interests, so many ideas about his work, so many topics he's interested in as a father.
 His work keeps him super busy, and he knows he should spend more time with his family.
 Just now, he's in bed, at the start of the summer months, on a Saturday, thinking about work while his kids are fixing breakfast and planning their day.

 Voilà!
 All of these book samples, they're all competing with time with his family.
 Books take time to read!
 That's the main anxiety about books for him.
 Not the price!